scieloorg/normalizations-experiments/README.rst

     - `Notebook <experiments_2018-11_word2vec.ipynb>`_

   * - 2018-12-06 to 2018-12-13
-    - Looking for articles' PIDs from USP/UNESP/UNICAMP by analysing the distinct values that appear as the institution name
+    - Looking for articles' PIDs from USP/UNESP/UNICAMP (SciELO Brazil) by analyzing the distinct values that appear as the institution name
     - `Notebook <experiments_2018-12_sao_paulo.ipynb>`_

+  * - 2019-01-10 to 2019-02-14
+    - Looking for articles from EMBRAPA and public state universities in SP (USP/UNESP/Unicamp) in the entire SciELO Network by analyzing the institution name, country, state and city, as well as the graph of authors and institutions
+    - `Notebook <experiments_2019-02_usp_unicamp_unesp_embrapa.ipynb>`_